 And here is what I purchased this time.

-Actually, these are sponge cakes modeled after the face of some characters and are famous as a souvenir of Tokyo.
+These are sponge cakes called “Ningyo Yaki (人形焼)” modeled after the faces of some characters and are famous as a Tokyo souvenir.

 Ningyo Yaki (人形焼)

-The traditional Japanese cake, “Taiyaki (たい焼き)” also has an Anko filling and is similar to Ningyo Yaki.
-Taiyaki can be made with the same ingredients as Ningyo Yaki but is definitely shaped like the red sea bream that the Japanese word “Tai (鯛)” means.
+The cake actually can be made with the same ingredients as Ningyo Yaki, but it is definitely shaped like the red sea bream “Tai (鯛)”.

-If you have a plan to visit Asakusa in Tokyo for sightseeing and stop by “Sensoji (浅草寺)”, the oldest temple in Tokyo, you will see some shops in the precincts baking Ningyo Yaki.
-Actually, Ningyo Yaki is known as one of the specialty foods of Asakusa, together with “Kaminari Okoshi (雷おこし)“.
+If you have a plan to visit Asakusa and stop by “Sensoji (浅草寺)”, the oldest temple in Tokyo, you will see some shops in the precincts baking Ningyo Yaki.

 The cake is known as one of the specialties of Asakusa where it is as popular as “Kaminari Okoshi (雷おこし)“.

 Originated in Ningyo-Cho, Nihonbashi, Ningyo Yaki is one of the sweets that Tokyo prides itself on.